-The last year of successfully obtaining zero fatalities was in 2012.
+The last year of successfully obtaining ZERO fatalities was in 2012.
 Since 2015 (8 fatalities), we have had a slight decrease in yearly fatalities, until 2022 when we saw a large increase in fatalities with eight (8).
 The overall decrease can be attributed to OTS funding for additional enforcement.
-We had six fatalities during the calendar year of 2018, five in 2019, five in 2020, five in 2021, and eight in 2022.
+We had five fatalities during the calendar year of 2019, five in 2020, five in 2021, eight in 2022, and five in 2023.
 The majority of fatal traffic crashes involved motorcycles and pedestrians.
-During the course of our fatal traffic crash investigations, the Costa Mesa Police Department observed a variety contributing factors, including driving under the influence of both alcohol and/or drugs and right of way violations involving motorcyclists, bicycles and pedestrians.
+During the course of our fatal traffic crash investigations, the Costa Mesa Police Department observed a variety contributing factors, including driving under the influence of both alcohol and/or drugs and right of way violations involving motorcyclists, bicycles, and pedestrians.
 According to SWITRS (2020), Costa Mesa ranked 20th worst for total fatal and injury crashes out of 61 other cities in our population group.

-Costa Mesa has always had a serious DUI problem due to numerous ABC establishments located within the city boundaries, a highly traveled freeway terminating in our city, and our city roadways being used for freeway access to two large beach cities, Newport Beach and Huntington Beach.
-Since 2019 when we had two DUI involved fatalities, we have seen a decline in DUI involved fatalities, with just one DUI involved fatality each of the last three years.
+Costa Mesa has always had a serious DUI problem due to numerous ABC establishments located within the city boundaries, a highly traveled freeway terminating in our city, and our city roadways being used for freeway access to two large beach cities, Newport Beach, and Huntington Beach.
+Since 2019 when we had two DUI involved fatalities, we have seen a decline in DUI involved fatalities, with just one DUI involved fatality each of the last four years.
+In 2020 there were just 422 DUI arrests.
 There has been a significant increase in DUI arrests the last three years, attributed to OTS DUI saturation patrols and increased officer education through SFST's and ARIDE programs.
-There were 422 DUI arrests in 2020, 1093 DUI arrests in 2021, and 941 DUI arrests in 2022.
+There were 1093 DUI arrests in 2021, 941 DUI arrests in 2022, and 851 in 2023.
 Officers new to the Traffic Safety Bureau will attend SFST, ARIDE, and DRE training in the near future.
-According to SWITRS (2020), Costa Mesa ranked 13th worst for alcohol-involved crashes out of 61 other cities in our population group.
+According to SWITRS (2020), Costa Mesa ranked 13th worst for alcoholinvolved crashes out of 61 other cities in our population group.